Back to prior page

 1922 - 1978

-Special thanks to Lynne's son Bill Samuels and grandson Paul Samuels for input.
-Paul provided many of the photos of his grandmother, Lynne Roberts.
-Paul, who was born in December, 1977, is looking for Lynne Roberts' relatives.
-Paul's Mom was Peri Margaret Samuels, the daughter of Lynne and Hyman B. Samuels.
+Special thanks to Lynne's son Bill Samuels, grandson Paul Samuels, and Paul's wife Maggie.
+Paul provided many photos of his grandmother, Lynne Roberts.
+Paul was born in December, 1977 and his mother was Peri Margaret Samuels, the daughter of Lynne and Hyman B. Samuels.
 Peri passed away in August, 1995.
-If anyone has contact info on Lynne Roberts' family members, e-mail the Old Corral webmaster please.

-In the late 1930s at Republic, and billed initially as Mary Hart and then Lynn Roberts, this lovely lady was the frequent co-star of Roy Rogers and was the heroine in several of the Three Mesquiteers adventures.
-She was also the female lead in THE LONE RANGER (Republic, 1938) and DICK TRACY RETURNS (Republic, 1938) cliffhangers and played the daughter in the THE HIGGINS FAMILY (Republic, 1938) film and ongoing series which was Republic's low budget competition to MGM's Hardy Family.
+In the late 1930s at Republic - and billed initially as Mary Hart and then Lynn Roberts - this lovely lady was the female lead in seven Roy Rogers films released in 1938 - 1939.
+She was the heroine in several Three Mesquiteers adventures and a couple of serials, THE LONE RANGER (Republic, 1938) and DICK TRACY RETURNS (Republic, 1938).
+Lynn also portrayed the daughter in THE HIGGINS FAMILY (Republic, 1938) film and ongoing series which was Republic's low budget competition to MGM's Hardy Family.

-These appearances occurred during her first term players contract(s) at Republic which ran from January, 1938 through June, 1939.
-That contract provided her with some security and a regular paycheck but Republic could utilize her as much as they wanted.
+Those appearances occurred during her first term players contract(s) at Republic Pictures which ran from January, 1938 through June, 1939.
+The contract provided her with some security and a regular paycheck but allowed Republic to utilize her as much as they wanted ... and they did.

-Note her 1922 birth year, which means that she was about sixteen years old when working in those 1938 serials and other releases.
-She was even younger when she did her first movie work, a bit part in BULLDOG EDITION (Republic, 1936).
-To avoid this age issue, her birth year was changed to 1919.
+With a 1922 birth year, she was about sixteen years old when working in those 1938 serials and other releases.
+She was very young when she did her first movie, a bit part in BULLDOG EDITION (Republic, 1936).
+To avoid this age issue, her birth year was "adjusted" to 1919.

-One of the films that was shown often on on the old AMC movie channel was the 1941 SUN VALLEY SERENADE which stars Sonja Henie and John Payne, but is generally remembered as a showcase for Glenn Miller and his Orchestra.
-Keep on eye out for "pretty ladies doing bit parts", and you will spot Sheila Ryan and Lynne Roberts as both were under contract to 20th Century Fox at the time.
+One of the films that was shown often on the old AMC movie channel was the 1941 SUN VALLEY SERENADE which starred Sonja Henie and John Payne, but is remembered more as a showcase for Glenn Miller and his Orchestra.
+Keep on eye out for "pretty ladies doing uncredited bit parts", and you may spot Sheila Ryan and Lynn Roberts as both were under contract to 20th Century Fox at the time.
 Hint: office receptionist and telephone operator.

-She returned to Republic in the mid 1940s and was under a term player contract(s) from September, 1944 through March, 1948.
-A typical, solid Roberts performance can be seen in the Gene Autry western SIOUX CITY SUE (Republic, 1946) which was Gene's first after returning from World War II service.
-Lynne did two more with Autry, ROBIN HOOD OF TEXAS (Republic, 1947) and SADDLE PALS (Republic, 1947), as well as single films with Roy and Monte Hale.
+She returned to Republic Pictures in the mid 1940s and was under a term player contract(s) from September, 1944 through March, 1948.
+And she was now billed as Lynne Roberts.
+A typical, solid, and humorous Roberts performance occurs in Gene Autry's SIOUX CITY SUE (Republic, 1946) which was Gene's first after returning from World War II service.
+During her second contract period at Republic, she was the leading lady to Autry in ROBIN HOOD OF TEXAS (Republic, 1947) and SADDLE PALS (Republic, 1947); with Monte Hale in THE TIMBER TRAIL (Republic, 1948); and SONS OF ADVENTURE (Republic, 1948) with Russell Hayden.
+She also did her eighth western with Roy Rogers, EYES OF TEXAS (Republic, 1948).

-Les Adams has Hart/Roberts identified in 64 films.
+Les Adams has her identified in 64 films.
 Of that number, 21 are westerns and 2 are serials.

-On December 16, 1977, Lynne Roberts struck her head when she fell in the bathroom of her home.
-She lapsed into a coma and passed away on April 1, 1978 in Los Angeles.
-You may want to go to the In Search Of ... page on the Old Corral, and then check the California Death Records database.
-There you will find a record for: Lynne Sebastian, born 11/22/1922 in Texas, and passed away on 4/1/1978.
+On December 16, 1977, Lynne Roberts sustained severe head injuries when she fell in the bathroom of her home.
+She lapsed into a coma and passed away April 1, 1978 at the USC Medical Center in Los Angeles.

-Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDB) has information on Mary Hart / Lynne Roberts: http://us.imdb.com/name/nm0731376/
+Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Mary Hart / Lynn Roberts / Lynne Roberts: https://www.imdb.com/name/nm0731376/

 (Courtesy of Scott Groll)

-Above, heroine Lynn Roberts points the way for Chief Thunder Cloud/Victor Daniels (Tonto) and Lee Powell (the Lone Ranger) in the 1938 THE LONE RANGER serial.
+Above - heroine Lynn Roberts points the way for Chief Thunder Cloud/Victor Daniels (Tonto) and Lee Powell (the Lone Ranger) in the Republic's 1938 THE LONE RANGER serial.

-Above from L-to-R are Sterling Holloway, Lynne Roberts and Gene Autry in ROBIN HOOD OF TEXAS (Republic, 1947).
-Lynne did two other post-WW2 films with Autry, SADDLE PALS (Republic, 1947) and SIOUX CITY SUE (Republic, 1946).
+Above from L-to-R are Sterling Holloway, Lynne Roberts and Gene Autry in a lobby card from ROBIN HOOD OF TEXAS (Republic, 1947).
+Lynne did three other post World War II films with Autry: SIOUX CITY SUE (Republic, 1946), SADDLE PALS (Republic, 1947), and THE BLAZING SUN (Columbia, 1950).
+She also appeared in a couple of Gene's TV shows.

 (Courtesy of Lynne's grandson, Paul Samuels)